woordwaark/Spotlight-pipeline/README.md

 For an extensive manual see `handleiding.pdf` in the folder `addMetaData_CheckText`.

-The login credentials of  the app are: user name: woordwaark
+The login credentials of  the app are:<br>
+user name: woordwaark<br>
 password: w00rdw@@rk

 Further comments: